StrangeBeeCorp/docs/docs/cortex/api/api-guide.md

 _EOF_
 ```

-for all the other types of observerables, the request is:
+for all the other types of observables, the request is:

 ```bash
 curl -XPOST -H 'Authorization: Bearer **API_KEY**' -H 'Content-Type: application/json' 'https://CORTEX_APP_URL:9001/api/analyzer/ANALYZER_ID/run' -d '{